We are travelling the USA in 1992 and have reached Arizona.

 As the engineer checks his impressive locomotive.

-Not all that far from Grand Canyon village is a contrast on Indian land.
+Not all that far away is a contrast on Indian land.

-And this is where you are shown the dinosaur footprints.
+And this is where you are shown dinosaur footprints.

 Great to be shown round like this.

-And another contrast as we rejoin the Amtrak network on the Southwest Chief and reach Los Angeles,
+And another contrast as we rejoin Amtrak on the Southwest Chief and reach Los Angeles,

 where this is the riverside run to the city centre.

-With acres of space in which to wait for the few trains there are.
+With acres of space in which to wait for the few trains that run.

 In Los Angeles I visit the Police.